Living in Sardinia means a unique blend of lifestyles: island life with a heavy dose of Italian traditions and culture.

-Living in Sardinia as a non-resident (basically, staying there for less than 3 months at a time every 6 months) can incur extra costs on a bank account and electricity, and it is more difficult to purchase a car.
+Living in Sardinia as a non-resident (basically, staying there for less than three months at a time every six months) can incur extra costs on a bank account and electricity, and it is more difficult to purchase a car.

-However, staying over 183 days a year makes you a tax resident in Italy and you will be charged capital tax on your worldwide assets and income.
+However, staying over 183 days a year makes you a tax resident in Italy, and you will be charged tax on your worldwide assets and income.

 The pros of living in Sardinia